-This Policy applies to all reporting persons of the NTMA, excluding those assigned to the National Asset Management Agency, Home Building Finance Ireland and the Strategic Banking Corporation of Ireland.
+This Policy applies to all reporting persons, as defined below, excluding persons assigned to the National Asset Management Agency, Home Building Finance Ireland and the Strategic Banking Corporation of Ireland, which have their own policies in this regard.

-A "reporting person" is a person who comes within the definition of a reporting person in the Protected Disclosures Act, which is set out in Appendix 1.
-This includes, in each case, whether current or former:
+A "reporting person" is a person who comes within the definition of a "worker" in the Protected Disclosures Act, which is set out in Appendix 1 to this Policy.
+For the NTMA, this includes, in each case, whether current or former:

-- all persons employed by NTMA under a contract of employment, whether permanent, parttime or fixed-term - consultants, contractors, other persons engaged under a contract for services, secondees, interns, casual workers, agency workers, work experience students and suppliers - members of the Agency and Agency Committees (whether executive or non-executive) - volunteers and unpaid trainees - a person who acquires information on a 'relevant wrongdoing' (as defined in the Protected Disclosures Act) during a recruitment process or other pre-contractual process.
+- all persons employed by the NTMA under a contract of employment, whether permanent, part-time or fixed-term; - consultants, contractors, other persons engaged under a contract for services, secondees, interns, casual workers, agency workers, work experience students and suppliers; - members of the Agency and Agency Committees (whether executive or non-executive) - volunteers and unpaid trainees; and - a person who acquires information on a "relevant wrongdoing" (as defined in the Protected Disclosures Act) during a recruitment process or other pre-contractual process.

-This Policy is without prejudice to a reporting person's rights to disclose information as provided for under Section 14 of the National Treasury Management Agency Act 1990 (as amended).
+This Policy and the Procedures are without prejudice to a reporting person's rights to disclose information as provided for under section 14 of the National Treasury Management Agency Act 1990 (as amended).

-Grievances about interpersonal conflicts between a reporting person and another worker that only affect the reporting person do not come within the scope of this Policy and will be addressed under the NTMA's Dignity and Respect Policy or the NTMA's Grievance Procedure, as appropriate.
-However, if any such complaint relates to a relevant wrongdoing (as described below), the NTMA may consider that complaint to come within the scope of this Policy.
+Grievances about interpersonal conflicts between a reporting person and another worker that only affect the reporting person do not come within the scope of this Policy or the Procedures and will be addressed under the NTMA's Dignity and Respect Policy or the NTMA's Grievance Procedure, as

-NTMA Policies, e.g. Anti-Fraud, Dignity and Respect, and other Procedures referenced within this Policy are published internally within the NTMA.
+&lt;sup>2 NTMA Policies, e.g. Anti-Fraud, Dignity and Respect, and other procedures referenced within this Policy are published internally within the NTMA.